-4800 American History 8
+4800 United States History 8

 Students will study history through a chronological approach emphasizing the social and political impact of the development of the United States.
 The course begins with a review of early explorers, early colonization and events leading up to the American Revolution.
-A detailed study of the United States from 1776 to 1914 then follows.
+A detailed study of the United States Constitution through the Gilded Age.